yacosta738/yacosta738.github.io/src/pages/blog/s-the-single-responsibility-principle.md

 ---
-title: '[S] The Single Responsibility Principle'
+title: "[S] The Single Responsibility Principle"
-description: The Single Responsibility Principle (SRP) is a key design principle that promotes modular and maintainable code.
-It states that each class should have only one responsibility or job to do.
-This blog post explains the importance of the SRP principle and provides examples of how to adhere to it in code, resulting in more maintainable and understandable code.
+description: The Single Responsibility Principle (SRP) is a design principle promoting maintainable code.
+It states that each class should have only one job.
+This post explains its importance with code examples, resulting in more understandable and maintainable code.
 date: 2023-03-01T17:33:58.405Z
 lang: en
 cover: /uploads/single-responsibility-principle.png